 Many Italian cities have established environmental zones, called Zona a Traffico Limitato (ZTL).
 The rules are complicated and vary from city to city.
 There is no environmental sticker as in other countries.
 An environmental zone is indicated by a zona trafico limitato sign.
 High fines apply.
 It is best to park outside the zone and continue by public transport or on foot.

 Electric vehicle?
-Italy does not have that many charging points.
-Especially in the south and Sicily, they are harder to find.
+Italy has greatly improved its charging station network.
+Along highways and in towns and cities you can always find a charging station.
+In the south and Sicily, they are harder to find.
 Charging points along the way can be found on this route planner: https://abetterrouteplanner.com/ of chargemap.com

 It is compulsory to have a warning triangle and a safety vest in the car.